All Episodes

 Inexplicably.

-Like, oh my god.
+Like, oh my God.

-Because like a lot of this is like, you know, set up, and even if it isn't fully staged, it's still like ginned up to happen.
+And even if it isn't fully staged, it's still like ginned up to happen.

 For example, the reaction here.

-So, you know, how much of this is real and how much of it is actually like fake ceases to become a thing once you deal with things like the reaction to this, you know, like all the bills that they passed in the wake of this.
+So, you know, how much of this is real and how much of it is actually like fake ceases to become a thing once you deal with things like the reaction to this, you know, like all the bills that they passed in the wake of this or whatever, or whatever the fuck they passed.

-Which they've been doing for the past couple years, they've been trying to get anything negative towards Israel to be illegal.
+They've been trying to get anything negative towards Israel to be illegal.

-And how many of them gone over the wall to kiss and lick.
+And how many of them gone over the wall to kiss and lick?

 Yeah.

-So at some point it stops being about whether it was a setup or not, because they knew the reaction would be this.
+So at some point, it stops being about whether it was a setup or not because they knew the reaction would be this.

-Because other than that, like, you know, half of them haven't even watched the damn movies, so you're like, wait, yeah, how does it not even match up with the movie?
+Because other than that, like, you know, half of them haven't even watched the damn movie.

-Well, they're always trying to stoke the civil war, you know.
+Well, they're always trying to stoke the civil war, you know?

 Yeah.

-This it almost seemed like they almost succeeded with this one to start the civil war.
+It almost seemed like they almost succeeded with this one to start the civil war.

-Yeah, like, oh, this is it, this is the fucking final straw.
+This is the fucking final straw.

 Right.

-the crooks thing, and I'm like, even if you don't like somebody, someone getting taken out that way causes what you call unwanted knock on effects, right?
+And I'm like, even if you don't like somebody, someone getting taken out that way causes what you call unwanted knock-on effects that are extremely bad and often result in totalitarianism and problem reaction solutions.

-So yeah, just because something bad happens that to somebody you don't like doesn't necessarily make it good for you.
+So yeah, just because something bad happens to somebody you don't like doesn't necessarily make it good for you.

 Nope.